 - The village of Yellow Springs bike laws * – Click Part Four-Traffic Code, Title Six, Chapter 444.
 Note the Manner of Operation “operated as closely as possible to the right side of the motor vehicular traveled portion of a street…”

 - City of Fairborn bike laws* – Click on Fairborn Charter and Codified Ordinance, Part Three-Traffic Code, Title Nine, Chapter 353.

 - City of Riverside bike laws* – Click Part Three, Traffic Code, scroll down to Chapter 373.

 - City of Vandalia bike laws* – Click Part Four, Title Six, click on Chapter 444.

 - City of Brookville bike laws – Click Part Three, Title Nine, Chapter 373

 - City of Trotwood bike laws* – Click City Ordinances, Part Three, Title Nine, Chapter 373.

-*All local municipalities have a unique language in their respective laws and ordinances.
-Please check what you can and cannot do on a bicycle in your town and verify it is the most up to date wording by contacting your local goverment office.
+- *All local municipalities have a unique language in their respective laws and ordinances.
+Please check what you can and cannot do on a bicycle in your town or village and verify it is the most up to date ordinance by contacting your local government office.